davlxd/Writings/posts/a-strategy-iterator-pattern-implementation-with-the-help-of-spring.md

-# A Strategy & Iterator pattern implementation with the help of Spring
+# A Strategy & Iterator Pattern Implementation with the Help of Spring
 2019-07-29

 Recently I came across where a CSV file needs to be translated and converted into a Stream of Object, and the rules for the translation vary depending on the values in the CSV files.
 There are around 20 rules very well depicted in a large documentation.
 And I needed to design a structure that allows ~~me to get everyone involved in this tedious job~~ us to divide and conquer the work.